 Companies like Turo work as connectors to help vehicle owners rent their vehicles to other people.
 If you don’t have to drive your truck all the time, allowing people to rent it could provide you with some nice extra income.

 Turo not available in your area?
-You should also check out Hyrecar, or potentially becoming a fleet owner!
-Check out your options at our Uber car rental article.
+You should also check out Hyrecar, or potentially become a fleet owner!

 If you like working outdoors and don’t mind some physical work, using your truck to start a landscaping business is a great way to make either a part-time or full-time income.